 We stayed put for the Disney’s Not So Spooky Spectacular at 10:15 pm.
 Jack Skellington tells a not-so-scary tale about Mickey Mouse and his pals on a Halloween night where anything can happen.
 Dazzling fireworks, projections and lasers highlight this all-new spectacular.
 Jack Skellington was one of the few character meets I’d hoped to do, but ended up not being able to find the time.
 So there was absolutely no way I was missing this show.
 It did not disappoint!
 Each picture tells a part of the story.

 Immediately after, we inched a little closer to the castle for the Hocus Pocus Villain Spelltacular at 10:45 pm.
 A wickedly fun celebration hosted by the Sanderson Sisters from Disney’s Hocus Pocus.
 We watched Hocus Pocus for the first time in preparation for this trip and it is easily out new favorite family movie!
 The Sanderson Sisters brought a host of villains together to conjure up an evil plan.
 The highlight was when Winifred sang I Put A Spell On You.
 Goosebumps!

 What a show!
 The Hocus Pocus Villain Spelltacular alone was worth the cost of the tickets!
-Even Stinky who complained most of the wait times for shows that he was hot and tired was hypnotized.
+Even Stinky who complained about the long wait times in advance of the shows was hypnotized.
 I would have loved to see it again at midnight but didn’t think my legs would hold out.